demkom58/springram/README.md

 <img align="right" src="https://i.ibb.co/mGrR6V5/logo.png" height="100" width="100" alt="Springram Logo">

 # Springram
-Springram is a library for working with telegram using the spring framework and spring boot.
-This library gives you the ability to use controllers like in spring web-mvc.
+Springram is a telegram framework based on the Spring framework and Spring Boot.
+It gives you the ability to use controllers like in spring web-mvc.

 This framework based on [rubenlagus' TelegramBots](https://github.com/rubenlagus/TelegramBots)